Exclusive: Israeli forces fired on food convoy in Gaza, UN documents and satellite analysis reveals | KRDO

 No one in the convoy was hurt, but much of its contents – mainly wheat flour desperately needed to bake bread – were destroyed.
 Tracing the strike offers a window into the major challenges that humanitarian efforts face in getting aid to Gaza’s more than 2 million people – nearly 85% of whom are internally displaced – amid Israel’s nearly five-month bombardment of the strip.

 “A convoy that had food on it, heading to the northern parts of the Gaza Strip.
 That convoy on its way in what we call the middle areas, it got hit.
-One of the trucks carrying supplies was hit by Israeli naval fire,” Juliette Touma, spokeswoman for UNRWA, told CNN.
+One of the trucks carrying supplies was hit by Israeli naval fire,” Juliette Touma, global director of communications for UNRWA, told CNN.

 The Israel Defense Forces (IDF) has not responded to CNN’s repeated requests for comment on the strike.
 The IDF said on February 5 that it was looking into the incident.